temetski/temetski.github.io/index.md

 Hi, I am a PhD Physics student at the National Institute of Physics, University of the Philippines.
 I am also a Research Fellow for the Philippine California Advanced Research Institutes: Data Analytics for Research and Education (PCARI:DARE) project.
-My research interests include traffic modeling and data science.
+My research interests include computational modeling and data science.

 ---